 Until his death, he and his family lived in Devon.
 Norman was married to actress Ailsa Robbins and they have two children.
 Their son is a zoologist and their daughter an opera singer.

 I started creating this tribute back in 2003 when there was little information about Norman to be found on the web.
-Much, much later the official Norman Robbins web page has appeared and is more comprehensive than mine.
-As at June 2016 I am uncertain, particularly as I have neglected these pages for several years, whether I will continue to maintain them.
+Much, much later the official Norman Robbins web page has appeared and is more complete and up-to-date than mine ever was.
+All information concerning his many publications is available on that site.

 Dick Whittington (1999)